rtbrick/bngblaster/docsrc/sources/routing/isis.rst

 .. include:: ../configuration/isis.rst

 The support for multiple instances allows different use cases.
 One example might be to create two instances connected to the device or network under test.
-Now inject an LSP on one instance and check if learned over the tested network on the other instance.
+Now inject an LSP on one instance and check if it is learned over the tested network on the other instance.

 Every ISIS instance can be also connected to an emulated link state graph loaded by MRT files as shown in the example below.